MinnPost/object-sync-for-salesforce/README.md

 - `salesforce_rest_api_set_initial_attachment_data`: allow plugins to add filename or parent data when creating attachment objects.
 - `salesforce_rest_api_wordpress_object_fields`: when getting the fields for a WordPress object, allow plugins to add more (and also cache the array).
 - `salesforce_rest_api_wordpress_object_data`: when getting the data for a WordPress object, allow plugins to add more, change the formatting, etc.
+- `salesforce_rest_api_modify_upsert_key`: allow developers to change the key by which objects should be matched.
+This hook is present on the WordPress side (which runs with push operations) or the Salesforce side (which runs with pull operations).
+- `salesforce_rest_api_modify_upsert_value`: allow developers to change the value by which objects should be matched.
+This hook is present on the WordPress side (which runs with push operations) or the Salesforce side (which runs with pull operations).

 ### Actions